johnandersen777/johnandersen777.github.io/content/symbiosis.md

   - appendix_id: A
     appendix_title: "Definitions"
     content:
-      - **Earthly Mother**: The living embodiment of Earth, nurturing and sustaining all life.
+      - "**Earthly Mother**: The living embodiment of Earth, nurturing and sustaining all life."
-      - **Symbionts**: All beings that participate in mutually beneficial relationships within Earth's ecosystems.
+      - "**Symbionts**: All beings that participate in mutually beneficial relationships within Earth's ecosystems."
-      - **Harmony**: A state of balance and resonance among all elements of the Earth's systems.
+      - "**Harmony**: A state of balance and resonance among all elements of the Earth's systems."
-      - **Quantum Coherence**: The state in which particles exhibit synchronized behavior at the quantum level, contributing to overall system harmony.
+      - "**Quantum Coherence**: The state in which particles exhibit synchronized behavior at the quantum level, contributing to overall system harmony."

   - appendix_id: B
     appendix_title: "Recommended Practices"